microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 ### Hiding both scroll bars

 In this example the scroll bars are hidden, meaning that it won't be possible to scroll the content with scroll bars.
+Scrolling by other means is still permitted.

 *`ScrollingView` (new)*